 COMMUNICATION OF RESULTS

-Dissemination will be differentiate to maximize uptake by different communities.
+Dissemination will be differentiated to maximize uptake by different communities.

 1.For academics, we will publish at least four articles (one on the framework itself, one on spatial integration, one storage, and one on institutional capacity and market efficiency) in leading, high-impact political science, economics, and development journals such as World Development, Food Policy, American Journal of Agricultural Economics, Journal of Development Economics, Journal of Public Economics, International Studies Quarterly, Political Geography, and African Affairs.
 All have previously published our work.